tjad/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk Imputing missing values](figure/Imputing missing values.png)

 #### Report
-Imputing the missing data with the average steps of respective intervals seems to largely increase the high end values shifting the gap to the right more(i.e between 25,000 and 30,000), The mean and median both increase and diverge with the imputed data but the shape of the distribution does not change much.
+Imputing the missing data with the average steps of respective intervals seems to largely increase the high end values shifting the gap to the right more(i.e between 25,000 and 30,000), The mean and median both increase and have a more distinguished margin with the imputed data but the shape of the distribution does not change much.

 ## Are there differences in activity patterns between weekdays and weekends?